Setup

 On the General Information tab of the Discord developer portal, you may have noticed Terms Of Service URL and Privacy Policy URL fields.

-You can enter our policies here to inform users of how their data may be used.
+You should enter our policies here to inform users of how their data may be used.

 Terms Of Service: https://ticketsbot.net/terms-of-service